Thiocarbanilide

 Thiocarbanilide is an organic chemical compound with the formula (C6H5NH)2CS.
 This white solid is a derivative of thiourea.
 It is prepared by the reaction of aniline and carbon disulfide.

 Uses

 Thiocarbanilide is commonly used as a vulcanization accelerator for rubber, and as a stabilizer for PVC and PVDC.
 Its use as a vulcanization accelerator was discovered by BF Goodrich chemist George Oenslager.

 Reactions

-Thiocarbanilide reacts with phosphorus pentachloride or hydrochloric acid, dilute sulfuric acid, acetic anhydride or iodine to produce phenyl isothiocyanate.
+Thiocarbanilide reacts with phosphorus pentachloride, phosphorus pentoxide, acetic anhydride, and other reagent to produce phenyl isothiocyanate.